-In February 2018 the report

-entitled "Serbia and Agenda 2030 - Mapping the National Strategic Framework vis-à-vis the SDGs" was published by the Public Policy Secretariat of the Government of Serbia.
+In February 2018 the report entitled "Serbia and Agenda 2030 - Mapping the National Strategic Framework vis-à-vis the SDGs" was published by the Public Policy Secretariat of the Government of Serbia and GIZ.

 In March 2018 the Government adopted the third revised version of the National Programme for Adoption of the Acquis 2018-2021.
 Strong interlinkages between the SDGs and the Acquis were previously identified through the Regulatory Impact Assessment (RIA).
-In February 2019 the manual entitled "Agenda 2030 in my Municipality - A Handbook for Practitioners for Localizing SDGs" was published by the Network of Associations of Local Authorities of South-East Europe (NALAS).